Chhattisgarh: Raut Nacha

 Raut Nacha, the folk dance of cowherds, is a traditional dance of Yaduvanshis (clan of Yadu) as symbol of worship to Krishna from the 4th day of Diwali (Goverdhan Puja) till the time of Dev Uthani Ekadashi (day of awakening of the gods after a brief rest) which is the 11th day after Diwali according to the Hindu calendar.
 The dance closely resembles Krishna's dance with the gopis (milkmaids).

-In Bilaspur, the Raut Nach Mahotsav folk dance festival is organised annually since 1978.
+In Bilaspur, the Raut Nach Mahotsav folk dance festival has been organised annually since 1978.
 Tens of hundreds of Rautt dancers from remote areas participate.

 Suwa Nacha

 Soowa or Suwa tribal dance in Chhattisgarh is also known as Parrot Dance.
 It is a symbolic form of dancing related to worship.
-Dancers keep a parrot in a bamboo-pot and form a circle around it.
+Dancers keep a parrot in a bamboo pot and form a circle around it.
 Then performers sing and dance, moving around it with clapping.
-This is one of the main dance form of tribal women of Chhattisgarh.
+This is one of the main dance forms of tribal women of Chhattisgarh.